Tangerine-Community/Tangerine/docs/system-administrator/using-docker-compose.md

 The docker-compose.yml file builds and launches several containers:
 - server-ui - a NEST.js app that serves the editor interface.
   - Available at port 81 inside the tangerine_default network.
-  - /Dockerfile-server-ui
+  - ./Dockerfile-server-ui
 - server - backend support for the editor user interface.
   - Available at port 82 inside the tangerine_default network
+  - ./Dockerfile-server
+- apk-generator - alpine-based container with Android libs to build APK's
+  - Available at port 83 inside the tangerine_default network
-  - /Dockerfile-server
+  - ./Dockerfile-apk
 - nginx - reverse proxy that services requests for server and server-ui at port 80.
 Config files at nginx/default.conf
+  - Exposes all Tangerine services at port 80
+  - ./nginx/Dockerfile
 - couchdb - database server for server
+  - Available at port 5984 and /db on port 80 inside the tangerine_default network
+  - ./Dockerfile-couchdb
   - Data persisted at ./data/couchdb/data

-TODO: APK container.
+  - Futon is accessible at https://FOO.DOMAIN/db/_utils/index.html

 # Configuration

 Copy config.defaults.env to config.env and change T_HOST_NAME.
+If you're planning to upload data from a client, set:
+ - T_PROTOCOL="https"

 # Testing